 Location and Tips

 Terceira is the third largest island of the Azores, with 403 km².
-You can easily circumnavigate the island by car - 80 km on ll-developed roads within two hours.
-The island has about 55,000 inhabitants.
+In two hours, you can easily circumnavigate the island by car - 80 km on developed roads.

 Terceira stands out for its untouched and enchanted forests that can be discovered in the hinterland.
 In addition, there are two famous caves close to each other, yet not connected.